lombocska/blog/_posts/2019-05-16-springio-barcelona.md

 AFAIK Josh Long covered a lot of ground and was really quick, understandable and motivating.

 3. The third place goes to [Spring Cloud Contract session from Billy Conrado](https://www.youtube.com/watch?v=DrpY3V-O4lE).
-He absolutely hits the nail on the head.
+He absolutely hit the nail on the head.